mayankratre10/DocVerse/README.md

 * Node.js
 * Ganache (Test network for development)
 * Solidity (Smart contract programming language)
+* IPFS

 ## Running the application locally

 **Prerequisites:**

 - Node.js and npm (or yarn) installed on your system.
+- Also Make sure you running IPFS in your local system, if you want to use remote IPFS, then change the IPFS URL in the server.js file

 **Steps:**